jesperpedersen/openshift-pgsql/openshift-pgsql10-master-centos7/README.md

 Remember to disable passphase such that the server can boot without a password prompt.

 A guide to this can be found [here](https://www.howtoforge.com/postgresql-ssl-certificates).
+Test and production environments should **NOT** be using self-signed certificates.